BibliothecaDAO/Frontinus-House-Docs/Charter/Charter.md

 -  Compliance: Builders should respect intellectual property rights and other relevant laws and regulations.
 -  Feedback: Builders should be open to receiving and responding to feedback on their proposals.
 They should be prepared to revise their proposals based on feedback from the the funding instigator.

-Proposals within Frontinus House will assume to be open-source
+Proposals within Frontinus House will assume to be open-source unless explicitly notes within the builders proposal.